madfish-solutions/yupana-protocol-core/README.md

 ### Entrypoints

-- getBorrowRate
+- getBorrowRate - sends a callback with the counted BorrowRate.
-- getSupplyRate
+- getSupplyRate - sends a callback with the counted SupplyRate.
-- getUtilizationRate
+- getUtilizationRate - sends a callback with the counted UtilizationRate.

 ## YToken

 ### Entrypoints

-- mint
-- redeem
-- borrow
+- mint - is a function to add a token as a collateral.
+It allows you to add a token to our system.
+- redeem - the function is designed to withdraw tokens from the platform.
+- borrow - a function for borrowing a token.
+Implemented the logic of freezing collateral tokens when borrowing a token.
-- repay
+- repay - a function designed to repay debt.
-- liquidate
-- enterMarket
-- exitMarket
-- updateAdmin
-- withdrawReserves
-- addMarket
-- updateMarket
-- setGolobalFactors
-- updateInterest
-- *some price feed and interest rate callbacks
+- liquidate - the function allows another user to liquidate someone's debt.
+- enterMarket - allows you to designate that this token will be used as collateral.
+- exitMarket - allows you to indicate that this token is no longer used as collateral.

 # Quick Start